keysmusician/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 * [Author](#author)

 ## About
 This project is a continuation of [0x05](https://github.com/keysmusician/holbertonschool-low_level_programming/tree/main/0x05-pointers_arrays_strings).
-It primarily contains C programs which permorn various string transformations and operations.
+It primarily contains C functions which permorn various string transformations and operations.

 ## Files
 * `holberton.h`